bgd-labs/aave-proposals/src/20230925_AaveV2_Eth_AaveTreasuryRWAAllocationPartI/AaveTreasuryRWAAllocationPartI.md

 ## Specification

-This proposal withdraw 50k aUSDC from the Aave COLLECTOR contract and convert them to USDC before transferring them to the Centrifuge Treasury.
+This proposal withdraws 50k aUSDC from the Aave COLLECTOR contract and converts them to USDC before transferring them to the Centrifuge Treasury.
 This proposal also create a 500 AAVE stream for a period of two years to the Centrifuge Treasury.

 ## References